The lowdown on 3 women’s lockdown hair routines

 The routine:

+I have also been doing more castor oil treatments which I would not have been able to do as often before lockdown — mostly due to the intense smell of the castor oil itself.

-Pre-lockdown, I would say roughly, I would spend around R2,000 on beauty monthly and during lockdown, the amount hasn’t changed especially since we’ve been on level 4 because I have been purchasing a lot of skincare tools and much more products to try at home in substitute for the lack of professional treatments in my routine.
+Pre-lockdown, I would say I spent roughly R2,000 on beauty monthly and during lockdown, the amount hasn’t changed.
+Since we’ve been on level 4 I have been purchasing a lot of skincare tools and many more products to try at home to substitute the lack of professional treatments in my routine.

-Currently, the one hair product that I cannot live without is the Shea Moisture Manuka Honey & Mafura Oil Intensive Hydration Hair Masque.
-During lockdown, my easy, go-to hairstyle has been a tight sleek high bun, which is very easy to achieve and looks done up without too much effort.
-It also makes one look a little more put together on days when you’ve decided to go without any makeup.
+Now, the one hair product that I cannot live without is the Shea Moisture Manuka Honey & Mafura Oil Intensive Hydration Hair Masque.
+During lockdown, my easy, go-to hairstyle has been a tight, sleek high bun, which is very easy to achieve and looks done up without too much effort.
+It also makes you look a little more put together on days when you’ve decided to go without any make-up.

-Although, the one hair skill or technique that I wish I had mastered to help with my maintenance would be the skill of doing box braids – woah!”
+Although, the one hair skill or technique I wish I had mastered to help with my maintenance would be the skill of doing box braids — woah!

-With her signature short fade haircut and flawlessly, glowing skin to match, Mathahle is a pro when it comes to natural hair care; not only for herself but also her five-year-old daughter.
+With her signature short fade haircut and flawless, glowing skin to match, Mathahle is a pro when it comes to natural hair care; not only for herself but also her five-year-old daughter.

-“My hair is very, very low maintenance so I'm lucky that I don't have to give it much thought in general; even less so now.
-My husband has been giving me a trim every two weeks or so as he's trying to sharpen his barber skills so putting in the hours on me.
+“My hair is very, very low maintenance so I'm lucky that I don’t have to give it much thought in general; even less so now.
+My husband has been giving me a trim every two weeks or so.
+He’s trying to sharpen his barber skills so he’s putting in the hours on me.

 The routine:

-I have been loving to use jojoba oil for scalp massages.
-Jojoba has the closest make-up to our natural sebum so it doesn't clog skin or build-up.
-For my five-year-old daughter's hair (which is way longer than mine) I like to use the Nilotiqa Detangling Cream - it's amazing.
+I have been loving using jojoba oil for scalp massages.
+Jojoba has the closest make-up to our natural sebum so it doesn’t clog skin or create build-up.
+For my five-year-old daughter’s hair (which is way longer than mine) I like to use the Nilotiqa Detangling Cream — it’s amazing.

 A beauty in photographs and song, Rea has that kind of hair we all dream of — lush, thick and long.
 Not a stranger to styling her own hair and not going into salons often — she knows a thing or two.